Tue, May 16, 2017

 “Amy Nesbitt brings exceptional qualifications and experience to Scottsdale Arts,” said President and CEO Neale Perl.
 “Her deep knowledge of the performing arts, strong management skills and collaborative approach will be great assets to our organization.
 We look forward to working with Amy, and to an exciting and inspiring new season at the Center.”

 At the Ann Arbor Summer Festival, Nesbitt is responsible for all aspects of artistic programming, event planning and executive management.
 She joined the festival in 2007 as operations manager, and has served as the festival’s general manager, and associate and interim director.
-Nesbitt has directed A2SF for the past four seasons, presenting a diverse lineup of local, national and international multi-disciplinary performers at both indoor and outdoor venues.
+Nesbitt has worked for A2SF for 11 seasons and directed it for the past four, presenting a diverse lineup of local, national and international multi-disciplinary performers at both indoor and outdoor venues.
 Hundreds of artists have been presented at the festival under her leadership, with highlights including Trombone Shorty, Circa, k.d. lang, Andrew Bird, Gilberto Gil, Pink Martini, Lily Tomlin and France’s Transe Express.
 Among her accomplishments, Nesbitt has helped expand A2SF’s programming, partnerships and community engagement to encompass 175 events during its month-long season, attracting an audience of more than 80,000.

 “Scottsdale Arts offers remarkable creative and collaborative opportunities across many artistic disciplines,” Nesbitt said.
 “I’m excited to join their excellent team and to share new performing arts experiences – from renowned marquee artists to emerging talents – with this dynamic community.”